-Setting alarms to monitor times to go to bed and times to wake up.
+Setting alarms to monitor times to go to bed and wake up.
 This practice can make you more rested and effective.
-And, it is an important aspect of self-care.
+And it is an important aspect of self-care.
 Otherwise, we can fall into the unhealthy practice of running our batteries too low.

 2. Personal Appearance and Wellbeing

 Attempt to look good.
-This means looking good on your terms not what the cultural narrative projects.
+This means looking good on your terms, not on the cultural narrative expects us to project.
 The difference here could be very drastic.
-What you feel makes you look “good” could differ greatly from the projections of the culture based on religious bias and consumerism.
-This is one of the elements of self-compassion that runs contrary to the culture.
+What you feel makes you look “good” could differ from the projections of the culture based on religious bias and consumerism.
+This is one element of self-compassion that runs contrary to the culture.
 It is immediately obvious.
-So, it takes courage.
+So it takes courage.

 4. Embrace Nature